alex-paynedwyer/single-molecule-tools-alpd/README.md

 13. Track diameter perpendicular to segment long axis (pixels)
 14. Length of track (in frames; post sifting so all tracks have 3+ frames)

-This script also appends the following rows to the SpotCh1/2 arrays for the sifted foci:
+The analyser script also appends the following rows to the `SpotCh1` and `SpotCh2` arrays for the sifted foci:

 13. Index of colocalised foci in the other channel
 14. Overlap integral (a metric to estimate extent of colocalisation)
 15. Track index of colocalised foci in the other channel